 The Canadian archaeologist Geoffery McCafferty has recently completed a study of the Sonzaponte site on Zapatera Island.
 You can read his finding and conclusions on: https://www.academia.edu/16407880/Isla_Zapatera_Archaeological_Project_IZAP_2013_

 In going thru my pictures I came across one of our trip to San Jose Mombacho which I think is the undiscovered overall site of the City of Lib.
 Down the hill from the graves at the Ramon site is the remnant of an ancient paved road, paved in the manner of the ancients.
+It goes from the lower right of the picture, right down to the lake, just across from Zapatera Island.
 I didn't have time to follow it but would love to do so sometime in the future.
 This was probably their launching place to go to the ceremonial center on Zapatera Island.